"I get commissions for purchases made through links in this post."

 It ideally fits with adult and teenage skaters with the reasonable weight and price.

-However, the length of this board would bother small sized people.
 So, make sure you feel comfortable when having a trial with the board.

 - Has a versatile handheld brake with a trigger

 - Ideal for fast speed